Welcome to the 2022-2023 Dallas Regional Science and Engineering Fair! This year’s fair will be held February 18, 2023 at Fair Park.

 Based on the information you enter in Scienteer, you will be guided to the forms you need to have approved before you begin your experiment.
 Scienteer uses the information you provide to complete forms for the Dallas Regional Fair, as well as forms needed if you advance to the State or International Science Fair.

-The Dallas Fair follows Intel International Science and Engineering Fair (ISEF) rules.
+The Dallas Fair follows Regeneron International Science and Engineering Fair (ISEF) rules.
 Some useful guides are:

 - ISEF Science Categories